The Bellwether Trial: What Is It & How Does It Work in Mass Tort Litigation

 Will my case be one of the bellwether cases?

 The selection of bellwether trials depends on the overall circumstances of the MDL, the specific cases nominated by the attorneys, and the MDL judge overseeing the litigation.
 Out of all the cases filed as part of an MDL, your case is just as likely to get selected as any other.
-As a plaintiff, you have no real control over the bellwether trial selection.
+As a plaintiff, you have no control over the bellwether trial selection.

 However, it is more likely that a case will be selected for a bellwether trial if the attorneys have complete information about the plaintiffs’ situation.
-While there is no guarantee that your case will be chosen as a bellwether, responding to attorney communications promptly and carefully filling out all questionnaires and requests for information makes it more likely that your case will be eligible.
+While there is no guarantee that your case will be chosen as a bellwether, responding to attorney communications promptly and carefully filling out all questionnaires and requests for information makes it more likely to be eligible.
 Being chosen as a bellwether case means that your litigation will likely proceed more quickly, as bellwethers are the first to be tried.

 How do bellwether trials affect your case?